Twitter CEO Jack Dorsey caused mass confusion during his video call with the House Committee on Thursday.

 The Blockclock can be set to show real-time updates on various Bitcoin stats, including its owner’s balance and Bitcoin’s value in a given currency.

-But Dorsey appears to have set his Blockclock to rotate between the US dollar exchange rate of Bitcoin’s smallest unit, the Satoshi, and the block height of the Bitcoin blockchain.
+But Dorsey appears to have set his Blockclock to rotate between the US dollar exchange rate of Bitcoin’s smallest unit the Satoshi (how many Sats one can buy for $1), and the block height of the Bitcoin blockchain.

 Why Dorsey made a point of placing the clock in full view of the House Committee is anyone’s guess.
 It could just be where he keeps it, or he might’ve been making a subtle point about the state of the economy?